Recently I noticed all of my automatic translations by Tansposh are no longer available.

 Install and Setup Lingotek for the automated translations

-- First thing you’ll have to do is create your free account and connect it with your website.
+- The first thing you’ll have to do is create your free account and connect it to your website.

 and disable the other content types.

 This is the tricky part – if you select ‘Slug’ you’ll have your permalink translated.
 If you uncheck it, you will keep your original URL text, then a number will be added at the end, e.g /de/post-name-2, and the number will grow based on your language.

 The option to keep the original slug on all translations of the post, and only change the language code is a PRO option and it’s only available if you purchase the paid version of Polylang.